 The language of § 1983 also falls far short of satisfying the ordinary rule of statutory construction that if Congress intends to alter the "usual constitutional balance between the States and the Federal Government," it must make its intention to do so "unmistakably clear in the language of the statute."
 Atascadero State Hospital v.
-Scanlon, 473 U. S. 234, 242 (1985); see also Pennhurst State School & Hospital v.
+Scanlon, 473 U. S. 234, 242 (1985); see also Pennhurst State School and Hospital v.
 Halderman, 465 U.S. 89, 99 (1984).
 Atascadero was an Eleventh Amendment case, but a similar approach is applied in other contexts.
 Congress should make its intention "clear and manifest" if it intends to pre-empt the historic powers of the States, Rice v.
-Santa Fe Elevator Corp., 331 U.S. 218, 230 (1947), or if it intends to impose a condition on the grant of Federal moneys, Pennhurst State School & Hospital v.
+Santa Fe Elevator Corp., 331 U. S. 218, 230 (1947), or if it intends to impose a condition on the grant of federal moneys, Pennhurst State School and Hospital v.
 Halderman, 451 U.S. 1, 16 (1981); South Dakota v.
-Dole, - U. S. -, - (1987).
-"In traditionally sensitive areas, such as legislation affecting the federal balance, the requirement of clear statement assures that the legislature has in fact faced, and intended to bring into issue, the critical matters involved in the legislation."
-United States v.
-Bass, 404 U. S. 336, 349 (1971).
+Dole, 483 U. S. 203, -- (1987).
+"In traditionally sensitive areas, such as legislation affecting the federal balance, the require-

-States were persons that could be sued under the Robinson-Patman Act, 15 U. S. C. §§ 13(a) and 13(f).
+5 Jefferson County Pharmaceutical Assn. v.
+Abbott Laboratories, 460 U. S. 150 (1983), on which petitioner relies, is fully reconcilable with our holding in the present case.
+In Jefferson County, the Court held that States were persons that could be sued under the Robinson-Patman Act, 15 U. S. C. §§ 13(a) and 13(f).
 460 U. S., at 155-157.
-But the plaintiff there was seeking only injunctive relief and not damages against the State defendant, the Board of Trustees of the University of Alabama; the district court had dismissed the plaintiff's damages claim as barred by the Eleventh Amendment.
+But the plaintiff there was seeking only injunctive relief and not damages against the State defendant, the Board of Trustees of the University of Alabama; the District Court had dismissed the plaintiff's damages claim as barred by the Eleventh Amendment.
 Id., at 153, n.
 5. Had the present § 1983 action been brought in federal court, a similar disposition would have resulted.
 Of course, the Court would never be faced with a case such as Jefferson County that had been brought in a state court because the federal courts have exclusive jurisdiction over claims under the federal antitrust laws.
 15 U. S. C. §§ 15 and 26.
 Moreover, the Court in Jefferson County was careful to limit its holding to "state purchases for the purpose of competing against private enterprise . . . in the retail market."
 460 U. S., at 154.
-It assumed without deciding "that Congress did not intend the Act to apply to state purchases for consumption in traditional governmental functions," ibid., which presents a more difficult question because it may well "affect[] the federal balance."
+It assumed without deciding "that Congress did not intend the Act to apply to state purchases for consumption in traditional governmental functions," ibid., which presents a more difficult question because it may well "affec[t] the federal balance."
 See United States v.
 Bass, 404 U. S. 336, 349 (1971).